tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 		[NEW] New setting: Enable Announcements
 		[NEW] New setting: Enable Metrics
 		[NEW] New setting: Auto Fade Labels
-		[CHANGED] When resetting preferences, Use Tiny 2D Handles is now set to true [CHANGED] Changed the default value of Spline Selection Color to a color that is more visible on dark backgrounds.
+		[CHANGE] When resetting preferences, Use Tiny 2D Handles is now set to true [CHANGE] Changed the default value of Spline Selection Color to a color that is more visible on dark backgrounds.
 To set back the previous color, please set the color's RGB 0-1 values to red:0.15, green:0.35 and blue:0.68
 		[FIXED] Resetting preferences does not reset the "Hide _CurvyGlobal_" and "Snap Value Precision" preferences

 7.1.8